dburr/opml2html/README.md

 opml2html
 =========

-### What is this? (aka the Problem to be Solved)
+### What exactly is this? (aka the Problem to be Solved)

 I frequently contribute product reviews to the [NosillaCast][NC], a "technology geek podcast with an EVER so slight Macintosh bias" put out by my friend [Allison Sheridan][ALLISON].
-She insists that reviews must be submitted in both audio as well as text form, so that those with disabilities can still play along.
+She insists that reviews must be submitted in both audio as well as text form, so that those with disabilities can participate.
 Being a low vision user myself, I applaud this decision.

-When working on a writing project of any length, I always use the [Omni Group][OMNI] excellent [OmniOutliner][OO] to organize my thoughts, so I figured that once I've organized my outline to my satisfaction and fleshed it out, it would serve as a good set of show notes to send along with my audio review.
+When working on a writing project of any length, I always use the [Omni Group's][OMNI] excellent [OmniOutliner][OO] to organize my thoughts, so I figured that once I've organized my outline to my satisfaction and fleshed it out, it would serve as a good set of show notes to send along with my audio review.
 Unfortunately, OmniOutliner's export formats leave much to be desired; none of